 Victims of sex-related offenses are strongly encouraged, but not required, to report the crime immediately by calling 9-1-1 from any campus phone, if possible.
-The primary concern of our security staff is the safety and well-being of the person who has been the victim of this crime.
+The primary concern of our security staff is the safety and well-being of the persons who have been the victims of this crime.

-- When the security staff arrives, he/she can aid the victim with medical assistance.
-At this time, the information needed is a brief account of what happened, a physical description of the assailant, and his/her direction of travel. - Later, a more detailed interview will take place.
-The sooner the crime is reported, the better the chance that the assailant will be caught. - The victim is informed of his/her option to notify appropriate law enforcement authorities.
-Campus Security will provide assistance in notifying local authorities, if requested by the victim. - Student Services staff members are also available to assist in filing a report. - · Preserving physical evidence will increase the chance of successfully prosecuting the assailant. - The victim will be advised of the importance of preserving evidence. - Although the victim will probably want to wash and change clothes, he/she should not do so until a Sexual Assault Forensic Examination (S.A.F.E.) has be performed at a hospital to gather and preserve the evidence needed if the victim wishes to file an official report with law enforcement.
+- When the security staff arrives, they can aid the victims with medical assistance.
+At this time, the information needed is a brief account of what happened, a physical description of the assailant, and their direction of travel. - Later, a more detailed interview will take place.
+The sooner the crime is reported, the better the chance that the assailant will be caught. - The victims are informed of their option to notify appropriate law enforcement authorities.
+Campus Security will provide assistance in notifying local authorities, if requested by the victims. - · Student Services staff members are also available to assist in filing a report. - · Preserving physical evidence will increase the chance of successfully prosecuting the assailant. - The victims will be advised of the importance of preserving evidence. - Although the victims will probably want to wash and change clothes, they should not do so until a Sexual Assault Forensic Examination (S.A.F.E.) has be performed at a hospital to gather and preserve the evidence needed if the victims wishes to file an official report with law enforcement.

-· Physical evidence may be found on the victim who has been assaulted as well as in the vicinity of the crime.
+• Physical evidence may be found on the victims who have been assaulted as well as in the vicinity of the crime.

-If the victim does not want to file an official law enforcement report of the incident, he/she can contact Campus Security for assistance.
+If the victims do not want to file an official law enforcement report of the incident, they can contact Campus Security for assistance.

-Crisis intervention, emergency medical help, and counseling referral services are available.
-The decision of the victim to pursue or not pursue with some course of action in such offenses is honored and respected.
+Crisis intervention, emergency medical assistance, and counseling referral services are available to all students.
+The College respects and supports each individual's decision regarding whether or not to pursue any specific course of action following such incidents.